In Memory of Theo Faiss

-In Memory of Theo Faiss (Im Gedenken an Theo Faiss) is a 1921 relief by the English sculptor Edith Maryon.
-A close associate of Anthroposophical Society leader Rudolf Steiner, Maryon made the work to commemorate Theo Faiss, a seven-year-old boy who died in an accident in 1914.
-Faiss had been well liked in Dornach—the centre of the anthroposophical movement, and where the Society was building the Goetheanum as its headquarters.
-In the years afterwards, Steiner frequently invoked Faiss's death as a voluntary sacrifice that enveloped the Goetheanum with a protective spiritual sheath.
+In Memory of Theo Faiss (Im Gedenken an Theo Faiss) is the name of two related 1921 reliefs by the English sculptor Edith Maryon.
+A close associate of Anthroposophical Society leader Rudolf Steiner, Maryon made the work to commemorate the seven-year-old Theo Faiss, who was killed by an overturned horse-drawn wagon in 1914.
+Faiss had been well liked by the community in Dornach, Switzerland—the centre of Steiner's spiritual movement and the place where the Society was building the Goetheanum, a structure designed by Steiner, as its headquarters.
+In the years afterwards, Steiner frequently invoked Faiss's death, terming it a voluntary sacrifice that enveloped the Goetheanum with a protective spiritual sheath.

-Maryon made two versions of the relief, which are seen in bronze and plaster.
+Maryon made two versions of the relief; both were cast in plaster, and at least the second was also cast in bronze.
 Both versions are approximately two feet tall and one foot wide.
-The central motif in each shows a guardian-angel figure cradling the spirit of Faiss in one arm, with the other arm reaching upwards to higher realms.
-The first version—so determined based on stylistic features—also includes three figures at the bottom of the relief: Faiss (in corporeal rather than spiritual form), his mother, and, depending on interpretation, either his father or Steiner.
+The central motif in each shows a guardian angel figure cradling the spirit of Faiss in one arm, with the other arm reaching upwards to higher realms.
+The first version—as determined based on stylistic features—also includes three figures at the bottom of the relief: Faiss (in corporeal rather than spiritual form), his mother, and, depending on interpretation, either his father or Steiner.
 In the second version, the bottom area is blank.
+The first version was nearly lost; discovered in 13 fragments, it was reassembled around 1965, after which a new cast was made.
+Raab was unaware of the second version until April 1991, when he learned of a bronze one in the Netherlands whose provenance was unknown.

-Two interpretations of the relief have been suggested.
-In one—posited by Maryon's biographer Rex Raab—the relief depicts the moment of Faiss's sacrificial death.
-In the other—put forth by the anthroposophist and author Judith von Halle and Steiner scholar Martina Maria Sam—it depicts a moment seven years later, when, according to anthroposophical belief, Faiss's karmic protection over the Goetheanum came to its end.

-The work is, to Raab, the "true monument" to Faiss and his death; it helps to keep Faiss alive in memory, and serves a dual role as a memento mori.
-He likewise notes its documentary value, as a representation of Faiss's karmic sacrifice.
+Two interpretations of the reliefs have been suggested.
+In one—posited by Raab—they depict the moment of Faiss's sacrificial death.
+In the other—put forth by the anthroposophist and author Judith von Halle and Steiner scholar Martina Maria Sam—they depict a moment seven years later, when, according to anthroposophical belief, Faiss's spiritual protection over the Goetheanum came to its end.
+The work is, to Raab, the "true monument" to Faiss and his death, serving a dual role as a "living memento mori"—a work that keeps the memory of Faiss alive while evoking mortality.